kritdev/spring-boot-with-angular/README.md

 - Checkout [spring-boot-with-angular](https://github.com/kritdev/spring-boot-with-angular/tree/spring-boot-with-angular) branch.
 - Install MySQL Database.
 And create an empty database (default name is sample).
 (The database configuration can be changed in app-server/src/main/resources/application.properties)
 2. app-server
-- Copy security folder from this branch into the project (src/main/java/com/example/appserver/security)
+- Copy security folder of this app-server from this branch into the project (src/main/java/com/example/appserver/security)
 - Update pom.xml.
 Adding dependency as below: -
 ```
         <dependency>